Markowitz model is an optimal financial investment strategy to maximize the expected return for an investor while maintaining a desired level of risk.

-The Markowitz model theory of risk and return optimization based on the following assumptions:-
+The Markowitz model theory of risk and return optimisation is based on the following assumptions:-

-The combination of various assets offers higher expected return with the same or lower risk with the same or higher expected return.
-Diversification of securities is the best way to which the above objectives can be secured.
+Combining various assets offers a higher expected return with the same or lower risk with the same or higher expected return.
+Diversification of securities is the best way to secure the above objectives.

 Parameters of Markowitz Diversification

-Markowitz model has set down own guidelines for the diversification on the basis of scientific research.
+Markowitz’s model has set down its own guidelines for diversification based on scientific research.

-- The investment has a different kind of risk characteristics.
-Some are the systematic or market-related risk and the other are the unsystematic risk or company related risk.
+- The investment has different kinds of risk characteristics.
+Some are systematic or market-related risks, and others are unsystematic or company-related risks.

 - Diversification of securities involves a proper number of securities in a portfolio.
-There should be not less or more than securities in a single portfolio.
+There should be no less or more than securities in a single portfolio.

 - The securities have no correlation or negative correlation.

-- The proper choices of the companies and securities or assets whose returns are not correlated as well as whose risk are mutually offsetting to reduce the overall risk.
+- The proper choices of the companies and securities or assets whose returns are not correlated as well as whose risks are mutually offsetting to reduce the overall risk.

-There are three parameters for building up the efficient set of portfolio as lays down by Markowitz:-
+There are three parameters for building up the efficient set of a portfolio as laid down by Markowitz:-

 - Expected return